sodascience/metasyn/docs/paper/paper.md

 At its core, `metasyn` has three main functions:

-1. __Estimation__: Fit a generative model to a properly formatted tabular dataset, optionally with additional privacy guarantees.
+1. __Estimation__: Fit a generative model to a properly formatted tabular dataset, optionally with privacy guarantees.
 2. __(De)serialization__: Create an intermediate representation of the fitted model for auditing, editing, and exporting.
-3. __Generation__: Generate new synthetic datasets based on a fitted model.
+3. __Generation__: Synthesize new datasets based on a fitted model.

 ## Estimation
-The generative model for multivariate datasets in `metasyn` makes the assumption of marginal independence: each column is considered separately, just as is done in e.g., naïve Bayes classifiers [@hastie2009elements].
-Formally, this leads to the following generative model for the $K$-variate data $\mathbf{x}$:
+The generative model in `metasyn` makes the assumption of marginal independence: each column is considered separately, similar to naïve Bayes classifiers [@hastie2009elements].
+Some key advantages of this naïve approach are transparency and explainability, flexibility in handling mixed data types, and computational scalability to high-dimensional datasets.
+Formally, the generative model for $K$-variate data $\mathbf{x}$ is:

 \begin{equation} \label{eq:model}
 p(\mathbf{x}) = \prod_{k = 1}^K p(x_k)
 \end{equation}

-There are many advantages to this naïve approach when compared to more advanced generative models: it is transparent and explainable, it is able to flexibly handle data of mixed types, and it is computationally scalable to high-dimensional datasets.

 Model estimation starts with an appropriately pre-processed data frame, meaning it is tidy [@wickham2014tidy], each column has the correct data type, and missing data are represented by a missing value.
 Internally, our software uses the `polars` data frame library [@vink2024polars], as it is performant, has consistent data types, and natively supports missing data (i.e., `null` values).
-A simple example source table could look like this (note that categorical data has the appropriate `cat` data type, not `str`):
+An example source table is printed below (NB: categorical data are appropriately encoded as `cat`, not `str`):

 ```
 ┌─────┬────────┬─────┬────────┬──────────┐